Class TextConf

 Seecontent(StyledString...)andcontent(Tuple)for more details on how to configure the content with multiple styled strings.

-The default content is an emptyTupleofStyledStrings in which the text configuration is effectively disabled! - Font
+The default content is an emptyTupleofStyledStrings in which case the text configuration is effectively disabled! - Font

 The